-District 2, which encompasses approximately 27 square miles, includes the cities of Brook Park and Lakewood, as well as Wards 18 and 19 of the City of Cleveland.
+District 2, which encompasses approximately 27 square miles, includes the cities of Brook Park, Lakewood, and the city of Cleveland-Ward 16 (Precincts B, C, D, E, F, G, H, K, L, M, N, O, P, Q) and Ward 17 (All).
 The northern boundary of the District is Lake Erie.
 With a 2010 population of 115,832 persons and a housing unit count of 57,926 units, the District contains 9.0% of the County’s population and 9.3% of the County’s housing units.

 Quick facts about District 2:

 2010 Decennial Census